vrepsys/prose-ui/README.md

 Browse all components in the [component documentation](https://prose-ui.com/docs/components/overview).

-## Dhub — Visual Markdown Editor

-Looking for a visual editing experience?
-[Dhub](https://dhub.dev) is a git-based CMS for technical documentation with Notion-like Markdown editing.
-It commits directly to GitHub, so you keep your Git workflow with no lock-in.
-Prose UI was built alongside Dhub to provide the rendering layer.

 ## Development

 This is a monorepo containing the website, docs, and source code for Prose UI packages.